Servebolt Invoices Explained

 When does my billing period start?

-Your billing period starts at the day of your first subscription order.
+Your billing period starts on the day of your first subscription order.

 How can I see the plan price?